ontop/obda-mixer/docs/v1.2.0/local_index.md

 See [Build and Run the Mixer](Build and Run the Mixer).

-## Implementing the Java API Interface
+## Contribute by Extending the Java API Interface!!

 The Java API interface is currently implemented for the [Ontop](https://github.com/ontop/ontop) system.
 To implement your own interface for an OBDA system of your choice, refer to [How To Instantiate the Mixer Interface with an OBDA System through the Java API](How Instantiate the Mixer Interface with an OBDA System through the Java API)